UK Modern Slavery Act

 We are committed to setting a clear objective and target of zero tolerance in relation to slavery and human trafficking in our supply chain and will measure suppliers’ performance against this.

-As part of our commitment of zero tolerance within our supply chain, we identify and mitigate risk, by completing audits of suppliers on a regular basis to assess and monitor potential risk areas.
-In doing this the primary focus will be on suppliers of SKG’s
+As part of our commitment of zero tolerance within our supply chain we identify and mitigate risk by completing audits of suppliers on a regular basis to assess and monitor potential risk areas.
+In doing this the primary focus will be on suppliers of SKG’s key materials and services.

 Our Sustainable Sourcing

-Our Tier-One suppliers of key materials are global brands themselves and governed by stringent regulation.
+Our Tier-One suppliers of key materials are global brands themselves and are governed by stringent regulation.
 We audit all of our strategic suppliers, requiring certification or compliance to internationally recognised standards including ISO9001, ISO14001 and ISO45001.
-Spread over seven regions, across our global network, we work with 17 external auditors supporting us with their knowledge of local legislations regarding environment, working conditions, labour rights, culture and language.
+Spread over seven regions, across our global network, we work with 17 external auditors supporting us with their knowledge of local legislation regarding environment, working conditions, labour rights, culture and language.

 We made modifications to our sustainable sourcing programme as a result of the introduction of the UK Modern Slavery Act including an increase in supplier screening on human rights.
 We broadened the scope of our supplier assessment, from Human Rights to Sustainable Development Goals (SDG’s), targeted at our suppliers of key materials.